The Alma-Tadema Marble Technique: How the Master Painted Light Into Stone

 As the 19th century turned into the 20th, art became more abstract.
 The Impressionists and Post-Impressionists didn't care about rendering perfect stone; they cared about capturing fleeting moments of light.

-To them, Alma Tadema's perfectionism seemed pedantic.
+To them, Alma-Tadema's perfectionism seemed pedantic.
 One harsh critic disparagingly called him a "marbousier"—a French pun meaning "marble-maker" rather than artist.
 They argued he was a craftsman, not a poet.

+But this criticism misses the point.
+For Tadema, the craftsmanship was the poetry.
 He believed that by rendering the physical world with absolute fidelity, he could transport the viewer across time.
 If the stone felt real, then the Romans standing on it felt real.
 He wasn't trying to make a painting; he was trying to build a time machine.

 The Living Stone